The Best Blackout Curtains for the Bedroom

 Choosing the Best Blackout Curtains

-Despite the heavy, dark image that the name evokes, blackout curtains can still be aesthetically appealing.
-They come in a range of fabrics, styles, and colors to suit any bedroom, home office, and living room.
-As you compare options, focus on the following three considerations.
+Blackout curtains come in a range of fabrics, styles, and colors to suit any bedroom, home office, and living room.
+As you compare options, focus on the following considerations.

 Most blackout curtains come in standard widths (42 or 52 inches per panel) and a range of lengths.
 However, you can find blackout curtains in extra-small and extra-large widths and lengths, depending on your window’s shape and size and the rod you choose to install with it.
 Follow these tips to maximize light-blocking effectiveness: